 Some courts have a room set aside to deal with domestic violence cases.
 Volunteers are sometimes available to help you with filling out Form 2, and the clerk of the court may also be able to help.
 The clerk will also give you Form 3, which explains how the protection order works and warns you against lying when you complete Form 2, as this is a criminal offence.
-Form 3 cannot be downloaded online but is available at the court.
+Form 3 is available at the court.

 Do I have to apply myself?
 Can someone else apply on my behalf?

 Yes, someone else can make the application on behalf of you.
 All they need is your written permission to do so.
 If you're a minor (under 18 years of age), mentally impaired, unconscious, or unable to give permission for any other reason, someone else can apply for you without your permission.
 Minors under the age of 18 years old may also apply for a protection order without the assistance of parents, guardian, or anyone else.
 If you're applying for a protection order on behalf of a minor, there must be material interest in the wellbeing of the minor.
 This means a minor's parents, guardian, sibling, family member, social worker or teacher can apply for a protection order on behalf of a minor.